 Ireland’s Transport Minister, Eamon Ryan has stated that updates will be made to the e scooter legislation to legalize their use on Ireland’s roads in 2021.
 Draft legislation has started, which will see the form of e-mobility become part of the transport mix without local trials, which have become increasingly common throughout England.

 The decision comes after the publication of a report by the Road Safety Authority, which was concluded in August 2020 that made recommendations for e scooter legislation to be adapted to allow for lawful use on public roads.
+We recently wrote a piece about whether escooters are legal in Ireland.

 E scooters are currently illegal for use on public roads, as is the case in England if they are privately owned.
 As the legislation currently stands, they are regarded as motor vehicles and as such require a license, insurance, and tax before use.
 The updates to the legislation are aimed at drawing a line between motor vehicles and e scooters as is the case with e bikes in Ireland and now also Northern Ireland.